Unique wedding: nature & sophistication combined

 However, their wedding planning experience and consecutive wedding trilogy was anything but typical, and I had the fantastic responsibility of photographing each step along their journey.

-They planned a wedding in the springtime and even had the lovely privilege of being the first ever couple to get married at Elizabeth Barn Christmas Tree farm!
+Only weeks before their wedding was scheduled, the couple was forced into an outdoor #microwedding at the venue that was originally going to be the reception site because only ten people were allowed to gather at one time, and they were required to be outdoors.
+Because of this, they had the lovely privilege of being the first ever couple to get married at Elizabeth Barns Christmas Tree farm!
+Elizabeth Tree farms is a precious addition to the wedding industry of Pennsylvania.
+It's a truly luxurious and nostalgic place to get married.
 Kelsey had gotten her Christmas trees here her whole life and last Christmas when she was cutting down the tree with Bryson and his family she suddenly realized this was the perfect place ever to get married.
-How fortunate that this is the first ever year that Elizabeth Barns is functioning as a wedding venue!
+How fortunate that this was the first ever year that Elizabeth Barns had started functioning as a wedding venue!

 Kelsey is one of the most radiantly beautiful women inside and out.
 Here comes the bride!
 Kelsey wore a classic tulle and lace gown of a soft white and had on a special necklace that her dad gave to her mom on their wedding day!

 Bryson's reaction to his bride as she walked down the aisle was the kind of reaction every girl dreams of.
 He couldn't stand still, he couldn't take his eyes off of her.

 Everyone bowed their heads to pray before Kelsey's dad handed her over.
 Then Bryson's father started the wedding ceremony.
 Conducting the wedding ceremony of your child must be the highest honor a parent can have.